Edit on GitHub

 brew install nvm

-nvm install --lts=hydrogen
+nvm install --lts=iron

 There are three available options for installing NodeJS on Linux: